AdvancedCSS2023/assignment-2---css-games-group_13/README.md

 Why the project is useful:
 It is simply a fun and creative excercise to learn from.
-For the user of the page, they can have some fun.
+For the user it is just some fun.

 How users can get started with the project: https://advancedcss2023.github.io/assignment-2---css-games-group_13/